S. No. |

 Resources and Development |

-- Mineral and energy resources – metallic and non-metallic minerals and their distributions; conventional and non-conventional energy sources;
+- Mineral and energy resources – metallic and non-metallic minerals and their distribution; conventional and non-conventional energy sources.

-- Planning in India – target area planning; idea of sustainable development.
+- Planning in India – target area planning (case study); idea of sustainable development (case study).

 |